-For users of Oracle Cloud Infrastructure the functionality extends to exporting and importing virtual machines to and from the cloud.
+You can export and import VMs to and from Oracle Cloud Infrastructure.
 This simplifies development of applications and deployment to the production environment.
-See 1.16.8 Exporting an Appliance to Oracle Cloud Infrastructure on page 62.
+See 6.8 Exporting an Appliance to Oracle Cloud Infrastructure on page 97.

+Guest Additions

-• Guest Additions: shared folders, seamless windows, 3D virtualization.
-The Oracle VirtualBox Guest Additions are software packages which can be installed inside of supported guest systems to improve their performance and to provide additional integration and communication with the host system.
-After installing the Guest Additions, a virtual machine will support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics and more.
-See 4 Guest Additions on page 113.
+The Oracle VirtualBox Guest Additions are software packages that can be installed on VMs to improve their performance and to provide additional integration and communication with the host system.
+VMs running Guest Additions support automatic adjustment of video resolutions, seamless windows, accelerated 3D graphics, shared folders, clipboard sharing, drag and drop, and more.